 AI SpaceFactory, the makers of the NASA-awarded Mars habitat MARSHA are working on a sustainable housing concept for Earth.
 After MARSHA was demolished, the design team collected leftovers for future use and demonstration of reusability of the eco-friendly building material.

 The new building material used to make TERA is claimed to be twice as strong as concrete, and yet recyclable and compostable.
 Utilizing space technologies to improve sustainability in architecture on Earth is required since it could bring revolution in the industry.
-These days when concrete has become one of the most widely used construction material, a green concrete alternative is welcome.
+These days when concrete has become one of the most widely used construction materials, a green concrete alternative is welcome.

 TERA will be a two-story, cylinder-shaped building with plenty of windows for light and to connect with the natural surrounding.
-On the ground floor will be a living area equipped with a bathroom and shower, a food preparation counter, and a living room with a seating area opening to a 3D printed terrace.
+On the ground floor will be a living area equipped with a bathroom and shower, a food preparation counter, and a living room with a seating area opening to a 3D-printed terrace.

 The terrace will also feature seating, overlooking the surrounding valley.
-Upstairs is a more private floor outfitted with transforming furniture that will allow the space to be converted into a sleeping, gathering or eating area.
+Upstairs is a more private floor outfitted with transforming furniture that will allow the space to be converted into a sleeping, gathering, or eating area.

 3D printing homes isn’t new, but the idea of utilizing space-grade 3D printing technology for building homes is really unique.
 If you like the concept, show your support by pledging one of the perks at the Indiegogo crowdfunding campaign.
-They are offering night stays at this 3D printed eco home, which may interest architecture enthusiasts.
+They are offering night stays at this 3D-printed eco home, which may interest architecture enthusiasts.